top of page

 Artwork photographs by Adam Reich

-HARUOMI IZUMI
+HARUOMI IZUMI 泉東臣

-Born in 1979 in Chiba, Japan
+Born in Chiba, Japan

 Haruomi Izumi is a successor of “Nihonga,” the Japanese-style painting which has been practiced over centuries.
 The word Nihonga was developed as the opposite or counter word, to the word Yo-ga, or Western painting, and is often characterized by the use of traditional materials such as mineral pigments, a binder made of animal glue, washi paper, as well as the choice of subject matter such as nature and animals.
 Izumi studied Nihonga at Tokyo University of the Arts.
 Izumi’s signature works, including Yukoku (The Scarlet Hour) and Sokoku (The Blue Hour), depart from traditional Nihonga and combine surreal color with obsessively repetitive patterns of trees.
 In this way, Izumi creates deeply textured scenes that encompass their surroundings and engulf the viewer with their rich aura.